Kids Company Virtual Private Studio

 - Wear clothes that allow you to move freely, and be sure to keep a water bottle nearby.

 - Choose a clearly lit area of your home with minimal background noise.
 Headphones may help with potential sound issues, including background noise, if available to the student.

-- These clases are password protected.
+- These Virtual Ensembles are password protected.
 Only students taking the class will be admitted to the meeting.
 Please do not share meeting invitations outside of your household.

 - When joining the class, students will need to provide a Meeting ID name.
-Be sure to provide the name used on your registration form, otherwise you will not be able to join the class in progress.
+Be sure to provide the name used on your registration form, otherwise you will not be able to join the Virtual Ensemble in progress.

 - Listen to your body!
 If something doesn’t feel right, stop and ask your instructor for help.
 Because they can’t be in the room with you, it’s important that you ask questions to ensure safe participation.

 REFUND POLICYStudents who withdraw more than 2 weeks prior to the first class are eligible for a full refund, excluding processing fees.
 Those who withdraw with at least 48 hours notice will receive a 50% refund, excluding processing fees.
 Withdrawals within 48 hours of the first class or after the session has begun are not eligible for refunds.